1. 魚仔 // 盧廣仲 [Fish // Crowd Lu]

 1. HA:TFELT – 새 신발 / I Wander (feat.
 Gaeko)

-When I heard that 예은 Ye Eun signed with Dynamic Duo’s record label, Amoeba Culture, I was excited to see how the former Wonder Girls member will grow in a hip hop and R&B company.
+When I heard that 예은 Ye Eun signed with Dynamic Duo’s record label, Amoeba Culture, I was excited to see how the former Wonder Girls member will grow in the hip hop scene.
 How will Ha:tfelt, originally a K-pop idol, evolve into an artist with a capital A?

 She has the talent, if not she couldn’t have created [MEiNE].
 Ha:tfelt’s first two singles under Amoeba, both “나란 책 / Read Me” and “새 신발 / I Wander” tell a story she never had a chance to share in the last ten years.